DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Watching for large deviations within a collection of data i.e. outliers of some consistent but low frequency is likely the best way to find if the domain is fat tailed, and so dangerous for things like an RL model to learn/predict on.

 However the solution cannot be to just simply do nothing, even for us as people we have to learn to take appropriately hedged bets meaning thurough understandings of risk, which itself may be something that might be difficult to analyse from a statistical perspective i.e with use of past data, though it may not be.
 This may be one of the interesting ideas to investigate.

+## With Repect to Work and Learning

+It is not unreasonable to approach any obstacle of life or work as things to be tackled by a process of refined reasearch, with hypothesis, observations, analysis, and what that could possibly tell you about the domain with which you're interacting.